tjlee1220/WebExp/docs/howto.rst

 ------

 Blocks are individual experiments that subjects participate in.
-A single block or multiple blocks make up a task which is then assigned to the subject (See "Setting Up a New Task").
+A single block or multiple blocks make up a task which is then assigned to the subject (See "Setting up a new task").
 The 'blocks' table contains a variety of information that describes each block.
 The first column is the Primary_id that SQL uses to keep track of every individual entry.